mohanty-sd/SHAPES/README.md

 - 2018b+Windows 10.

 # INSTALLATION
-- Clone this repository (SHAPES).
+- Fork this repository (SHAPES).
-- Clone the repository containing Particle Swarm Optimization (PSO) codes: [SDMBIGDAT19](https://github.com/mohanty-sd/SDMBIGDAT19.git)
+- Fork the repository containing Particle Swarm Optimization (PSO) codes: [SDMBIGDAT19](https://github.com/mohanty-sd/SDMBIGDAT19.git)
+- Clone the above forked repositories to your local machine.
+The steps below are to be executed on your local machine in the working copy of the repository (the folder called SHAPES).
 - Edit the [pathset.m](./pathset.m) file in the SHAPES repository to provide the path to the SDMBIGDAT19 directory in your local directory tree.
 - Run pathset.m (required only once at the start of a Matlab session).
 Alternatively, permanently add the paths to your Matlab search path list using addpath/savepath or through the GUI interface accessible from the "Set Path" button.
 - Enter the SHAPES / DATA folder and run the [test_gendataBFsig.m](./DATA/test_gendataBFsig.m) script to generate sample files containing simulated data.